Quark exchange effects in single flavored dibaryons: numerical results and discussions

 In the NQM, the di-$\Omega$ state with $^1S_0$ is unbound because of the absence of the binding mechanism.
 However, it becomes a deep bound state with a binding energy of about 62 MeV in the ChQM owing to the strongly $\sigma$-meson exchange.
 Other versions of SU(3) ChQM also preferred the deep bound di-$\Omega$ state and its binding energy is around 80-120 MeV~\cite{Zhang:2000sv,Li:2000cb,Huang:2019hmq}.
 Recently, lattice QCD predicted that the binding energy of the di-$\Omega$ state is about $1.6(6)(^{+0.7}_{-0.6})$ MeV with a large volume and nearly physical pion mass~\cite{Gongyo:2017fjb}.
 Subsequently, the quark delocalization and color screening model and QCD sum rule also suggested the existence of a loosely molecular di-$\Omega$ state~\cite{Huang:2019hmq,Chen:2019vdh}.
+Comparatively speaking, the ChQMs provide the strongly attraction for the di-$\Omega$ state due to the $\sigma$-meson exchange, which may be pushed down by the introduction of the vector meson exchanges.
+The vector meson exchanges were used to reduce the strongly attraction also induced by the $\sigma$-exchange in the doubly heavy state $T^+_{cc}$~\cite{He:2023ucd}.

 With regard to the fully heavy quark systems, the NQM and ChQM do not exist any dissimilarities except for their model parameters in this work.
-The di-$\Omega_{ccc}$ and di-$\Omega_{bbb}$ states with $^1S_0$ can establish a very shallow bound state with a binding energy around 1 MeV.
+The di-$\Omega_{ccc}$ and di-$\Omega_{bbb}$ states with $^1S_0$ can establish very shallow bound states with a binding energy around 1 MeV.
 Quark delocalization and color screening model also gave similar results~\cite{Huang:2020bmb}.
-Therefore, the shallow di-$\Omega_{ccc}$ and di-$\Omega_{bbb}$ bound states seems to be independent of quark models.
+Therefore, the shallow di-$\Omega_{ccc}$ and di-$\Omega_{bbb}$ bound states seem to be independent of quark models.
 The extended one-boson-exchange model including heavy meson exchange prefers to describe the di-$\Omega_{ccc}$ and di-$\Omega_{bbb}$ as shallow bound states~\cite{Liu:2021pdu}.
 In the lattice QCD, the di-$\Omega_{ccc}$ is a loose bound state~\cite{Lyu:2021qsh} while the di-$\Omega_{bbb}$ prefers a very deep bound state~\cite{Mathur:2022ovu}.